 The build-operate-transfer strategy is one of the latest business engagement models for setting up R&D facilities abroad.
 Such strategies are typically extended by reputable IT outsourcing companies, who will also establish the center in their location.

-To be more precise, an IT outsourcing company offering a BOT model will be entirely in charge of hiring developers, handling legal matters, payroll and accounting, and other operational tasks.
+To be more precise, an IT consulting company offering a BOT model will be entirely in charge of hiring developers, handling legal matters, payroll and accounting, and other operational tasks.
 It’s also important to remember that the R&D office can eventually move into the client’s space once the client has the necessary infrastructure and bandwidth to host them.

 Outsourcing is one of the best and most well-known methods for organizations to cut expenses and increase efficiency.
 To do all of this, vendors provide high-quality services through the BOT and alternative interaction modes.